 From the beginning, we knew that the charity could not treat patients in isolation – it was critical that GPs, nurses, consultants and professionals working in other settings could

 develop the skills and experience to offer quality palliative care.
 Our education suite opened in 2008 and we now train hundreds of healthcare professionals every year.

 Reaching more people

 We’ve expanded our reach over the years.
-It can be a struggle for people with a life-limiting illness to travel to Searle House, so we’ve opened two new local hospices – Tiverton’s Pine Lodge Day Hospice in 2011, and Honiton’s Kings House Day Hospice in 2015.
+It can be a struggle for people with a life-limiting illness to travel to Searle House in Exeter, so we opened two new treatment centres – Tiverton’s Pine Lodge in 2011, and Honiton’s Kings House in 2015.

 With a little help from our friends…